The average cost of attending a hen do has increased dramatically in recent years.

 This depends what kind of hen party it is.
 We’ve broken down the rough costs for different types of hen do:

 Bear in mind that these are ROUGH costs of what you can expect to be paying to attend a hen do of that type.
+These costs were last reviewed in December 2022, and therefore take into account recent increases in the cost living in the UK.

 How much the actual cost ends up being depends very much on the type of activities you do, where you stay and how you travel.